Download processes

 *PRC

-Note: Delivery number (DLIX) is used for DO receipt and the final (DLIX) is downloaded when the picking list from the 'from warehouse' is reported.
-Requisition orders (RO) will follow the same logic.
+Note: Delivery number (DLIX) is used for distribution order (DO) receipt.
+Expected receipts for a DO are created only after the outbound delivery has been fully picked from the 'from warehouse'.
+Requisition orders (RO) follow the same logic.

 Manufacturing (MO) Transaction event: